-For a meditation, find a tree that calls to you.
+For a simple, grounded meditation, find a tree that calls to you.
 If you're unable to physically be with a tree, you can envision yourself standing, sitting, or lying with the tree.

-If you are called to do so, burn a bit of cedar or pine to cleanse your space before sitting, standing, or lying down.
+If you are called to do so, you can burn cedar or pine cleanse your space before beginning.

 Envision roots extending from your own body into the earth, mimicking the tree before you.
 Take the time to think of your own life.
 Where have you grown?
 What is the soil that you are planted in?
 What strong roots do you have?
 What roots of yourself anchor you to this plane?
 Think of the trunk of the tree-your present.
 What are the things that you are grateful for in your presence?
 What are you ready to grow past?
 Look towards the branches, what are you striving for?
 Think both spiritually and practically.
 Are you striving for good grades and a way of connecting with your ancestors?
 Do you wish to become a good baker and want to feel connected to your inner self?